harleygbc/Flurry/README.md

 ## Data Add/update/delete
-Example Query to update a record using a two-tuple with a unique predicate
+Example to update a record using a two-tuple with a unique predicate
 [
   {
     "_id": ["person/handle", "anguyen"],